rladies-seattle/rladies-seattle-organizing/how-to-run-an-event.md

 **2 months or more before the event**

+- [ ] Post your idea in an issue on this repo.
+Use the "Idea for an R-Ladies Seattle Meetup" template when posting your issue.
 - [ ] Confirm topic with organizers
 - [ ] Reach out to potential speakers